 Shiloh University believes that the illegal use of drugs and alcohol presents a serious health and safety hazard to the college community and interferes with educational and occupational success.
 The University fully complies with the Drug Free School and Communities Act of 1989 to prohibit the illegal possession, consumption, and distribution of drugs and illegal use of alcohol on University property or during activities officially sponsored by the University.

-Students, faculty, and staff may not participate in the illegal use of alcoholic beverages or drugs on University property, during classes, or in connection with activities officially sponsored by the University.
+Students, faculty, and staff may not participate in the illegal use of alcoholic beverages or drugs on University property or in connection with activities officially sponsored by the University.

 Shiloh University supports all federal, state, and local ordinances pertaining to alcohol and drugs and will fully cooperate with law enforcement authorities to protect the students, staff, and faculty of the University from the illegal possession, purchase, sale, and manufacture of controlled substances and the illegal use of alcohol.
 The University will refer offenders to the proper civil authorities.
-Regardless of whether the legal action is pursued by the University or outside agencies, disciplinary action will be taken by the University for violations of the law, or University policy.
+Regardless of whether legal action is pursued by the University or outside agencies, disciplinary action will be taken by the University for violations of the law, or University policy.
 In addition, all college faculty, staff, and student employees must be in compliance with the Shiloh University Employee Possession and Use of Drugs and Alcohol Policy disclosed in the Employee Handbook.

 Any student suspected of being in violation of these regulations while on University property may be subject to disciplinary proceedings.
-Students who are found guilty may be subject to administrative actions: oral warning, written warning, admonition, reprimand, and/or use of counseling procedures or subject to disciplinary penalties: expulsion, suspension, probated suspension, disciplinary probation, and other educationally sound sanctions.
-Financial aid recipients may also lose aid eligibility.
+Students who are found guilty may be subject to administrative actions: oral warning, written warning, admonition, reprimand, and/or subject to disciplinary penalties: expulsion, suspension, probated suspension, disciplinary probation, and other educationally sound sanctions.

 Available Counseling, Treatment, Rehabilitation, and Re-entry Programs: